content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/java-arrays.md

 3.1 Declaration and Initialization of Jagged array in java

+4\.
+Array of Objects in Java

+4.1 Declaring an Array of Objects in Java

+4.2 Instantiate an Array of Objects in Java

+4.3 Initializing Array o**f Objects**

+4.3.**1** By using the constructor

+4.3.2 By using a separate member method

+5\.
+References

 ## 1. Arrays in Java

 -   Java provides a data structure, the **array**, which stores a fixed-size sequential collection of elements of the same type.